 After a period of strained relations, France and its former colony Chad, have started to work out their differences.

-After a period of strained relations, France and its former colony Chad, have started to work out their differences.
+Background: After a period of strained relations, France and its former colony Chad, have started to work out their differences.
 A joint commission of representatives from each country began negotiations last week (28 January) on French technical assistance.